The Lakes South Morang College: Secondary campus

 and a canteen.
 The research and development precinct houses purpose-built science labs, a design studio, dance studio and state-of-the-art technology facilities.

-Students are required to bring a laptop computer for use in classes.
+Students are required to bring a laptop computer and a learning folio for use in classes.

 Performing arts

 The Lake

 The Lake: a feathered tale of deception and dance was The Lakes' second major stage production, staged in September 2010.
 Based on the story of Swan Lake. contemporary music and dances were performed in The Lake.
 Five of the seven songs in the musical are original compositions written by one of the music staff, which were played by a live band on the nights.
 The other two songs were 'Bleeding Love' by Leona Lewis and 'Tainted Love' by The Pussycat Dolls.